tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/操作指南/备份与回档/克隆实例_intl_en.md

 2. Select **Backup and Restore** > **Data Backup List**, click **Clone** on the upper left corner, or locate the desired backup and click **Clone** in the **Operation** column.
 ![](https://main.qcloudimg.com/raw/b53e3c4f249a5f22638c32f4c92c7f75.png)
 3. On the displayed purchase page, specify the restoration mode and other configurations, and click **Buy Now**.
- - **By time point**: you can restore the clone to a point in time within the log backup retention period you set.
+ - **By time point**: restore the original instance to the clone by using the original instance's backup data at any point in time within the log backup retention period you set.
- - **By backup set**: you can restore the clone from the backup set of a specific physical backup within the data backup retention period you set.
+ - **By backup set**: restore the original instance to the clone by using the original instance's physical backup set within the data backup retention period you set.
  >?You can log in to the [console](https://console.cloud.tencent.com/cdb), select **Database Backup** on the left sidebar, and view backup retention period on the **Backup List** tab.
  >
 ![](https://main.qcloudimg.com/raw/f2fcdd5471326b60f6ee7ea8872f00bc.png)